 For more information, please refer to https://www.gov.uk/guidance/travel-advice-novel-coronavirus for information on travel if you’re coming from overseas, or by visiting the consumer advice issued by ABTA at https://www.abta.com/news/coronavirus-outbreak

 Q: What arrangements are Forest Holiday Cottages making to protect against contamination?

-A: For 60 days from the date of this notice, Forest Holiday Cottages will not be accepting any guests; this is in line with advice received.
-Beyond this, and unless we are advised otherwise, Forest Holiday Cottages will receive guests but will not be providing bedding, towels (including hand towels and tea towels) nor any sundries such as tea, coffee, hand soap or toilet roll.
-We will also be relying on commercial cleaning firms, although have asked for special care to be taken to all surfaces in the kitchens and bathrooms, as well as door handles, remote controls and other hard surfaces.
+A: Until the end of July, Forest Holiday Cottages will not be accepting any guests; this is in line with advice received.
+Beyond this, and unless we are advised otherwise, Forest Holiday Cottages will receive guests but will not provide towels (including hand towels and tea towels) nor any sundries such as tea, coffee, hand soap or toilet roll.
+We will also be relying on commercial cleaning firms, and have asked for special care to be taken to all surfaces in the kitchens and bathrooms, as well as door handles, remote controls, and other hard surfaces.

 In addition, all contact with guests will be by phone except in the case of an emergency.
 Guests will be required, where possible, to remain in their lodge unless leaving the site.

 Q: What are the options if we're advised we can't travel?